medikoo/deferred/README.md

 			// handle error
 		});

 There's no clear advantage of using `deffered` just for one asynchronous call, and I wouldn't recommend that.
-However it's different story when there's a lot of them, see [example](#example) this doc starts with
+However it's different story when there's a lot of them, see [example](#example) this document starts with

 <a name="grouping" />
 ## Grouping promises